cgbarlow/Architects_of_the_digital_realm/README.md

 https://chat.openai.com/g/g-dCI6AcJhi-architects-of-the-digital-realm

 ### Source code
-All the details you need to create your own version of this is under here: https://github.com/cgbarlow/Architects_of_the_digital_realm/blob/main/customgpt
+The Custom GPT insteuctions you need to create your own version of this is under here: https://github.com/cgbarlow/Architects_of_the_digital_realm/blob/main/customgpt